logo

 It is better to replace the sponge frequently.

-Especially when the smell is abnormal or contaminated
+Especially strange or contaminated

 4